Swimming in the Willamette and Columbia Rivers

 - Sewage overflows are still possible, especially during heavy storms

-The State of Oregon, Department of State Lands, has jurisdiction over the Willamette River (nearly all areas below elevation 18, which is the ordinary high water mark).
+The State of Oregon’s Department of State Lands has jurisdiction over the Willamette River (nearly all areas below elevation 18, which is the ordinary high-water mark).
 Swimming is allowed at your own risk.

 Please obey all rules and regulations posted.

-- Know the water: Currents in the City’s rivers vary based on rainfall and the tide Wind may cause choppiness making swimming challenging even for the strongest of swimmers.
+- Know the water: currents in the City’s rivers vary based on rainfall and the tide.
+Wind may cause choppiness, making swimming challenging even for the strongest of swimmers.
 Know the weather forecast and avoid swimming during storms, in strong winds and when there is lightning.
-Do not swim when sewage is being released, during and after heavy storms.
+Do not swim when sewage is being released, which can happen – particularly during and after heavy storms.

-- Don’t swim alone: have a safety paddler whenever possible--for visibility and safety there is no substitute for a SUP or kayak paddler.
+- Don’t swim alone: have a safety paddler whenever possible--for visibility and safety there is no substitute for a stand-up paddleboard (SUP) or kayak paddler.
 At the very least, swim with a buddy.

 - Be visible and audible: carry a safety whistle and wear a brightly-colored swim cap.
 Use a brightly colored floating Safety Buoy.
-This brightly colored floating Orange dry bag is helpful for visibility and in case you need to rest for a few minutes and float.
-You can also carry personal items inside!
+This bright orange, floating dry bag is helpful for visibility, and in case you need to rest for a few minutes and float.
+You can also carry personal items inside.